How to waste less this festive season

 Unfortunately, we cannot accept Christmas wrapping paper for recycling, even if it says it is recyclable.
 Here are some alternative wrapping ideas to try this year:

 - Reuse old wrapping paper – save wrapping paper you receive, remove any tape and tags, and store it flat.
 Tip; run a cool iron over it to take out the creases.
+You can also find lots of almost new rolls of wrapping paper at our Reuse Shops.

 - Use recyclable paper – wrap presents with brown paper or newspaper instead, as these can be recycled as normal.